xavierfiechter/bitcoin-intro/README.md

 *Aim: Self custody your bitcoin*

 1. Download <a href="https://blockstream.com/green/" target="_blank">Blockstream Green wallet</a>.
 2. Make an account and write down the 24 words presented to you.
 These 24 words act as a key to unlock the wallet.
-Without the key nobody can access your wallet, similar to a key to your car or house.
-We will explain this in more detail later.
-3. Store these 12 words somewhere secure, don’t show anybody this.
-4. In green wallet, click receive and copy the address shown on screen, this can be done by clicking on the QR code.
+3. In green wallet, click receive and copy the address shown on screen, this can be done by clicking on the QR code.
-5. Open up cash app find the Withdraw Bitcoin button, specify an amount and paste that previously copied address in.
+4. Open up cash app find the Withdraw Bitcoin button, specify an amount and paste that previously copied address in.
-6. Confirm the transaction and wait for the funds to appear in green wallet.
+5. Confirm the transaction and wait for the funds to appear in green wallet.
 Funds should appear pretty quickly but Cash App may take ~10 minutes to send out the funds.

 Congrats you now officially hold some BTC.
 As long as you keep those 24 words safe nobody can steal the funds from the wallet you have created.
+Without the key nobody can access your wallet, similar to a key to your car or house.
+We will explain this in more detail later.

 -----